 Air Fryer Butternut Squash, when cooked in halves, can be used for so many different dishes.
 It cooks quickly in the air fryer and comes out with a soft silky interior that’s perfect for mashed butternut squash, or a filling for ravioli and pasta.

-All you have to do to make this recipe work is cut the butternut squash and put them in the air fryer.
+- All you have to do to make this recipe work is cut the butternut squash and put them in the air fryer.
 Super easy.
 Yet super rewarding.
-I love potato wedges and cottage fries, especially made in the air fryer, but we eat those so often that it’s fun to try something new once in a while.

 Why Use an Air Fryer